StockSharp/AlgoTrading/API/2501-2600/2574_NUp1Down/README.md

   the short.
 - The algorithm works on candle data.
 Intrabar stop-loss or take-profit hits are detected using the candle high/low, so the actual fill timing may differ from tick-level execution.
-- No Python version is provided in this release.
-Only the C# implementation inside `API/2574/CS/NUp1DownStrategy.cs` is available.
+- Implementations are available in both C# and Python.